retro16/acsi2stm/doc/protocols.md

 You can send any ACSI command, just as if the drive was in ACSI mode.

-**Warning**: modifying the content of the SD using SCSI block write commands may conflict with the GemDrive driver and corrupt data.
+**Warning:** modifying the content of the SD using SCSI block write commands may conflict with the GemDrive driver and corrupt data.

 ### Hook protocol